Last updated on January 9, 2023 by Wandering our World

 As for something sweet, why not try Buko pie.
 A buko is a young coconut, and the flesh is used to make a desert that is the Philippines answer to a custard pie.
 The water of this green coconut is also a popular drink throughout the country.

-Philippines vs Malaysia: Which should you choose?
+Philippines vs Malaysia: Which Is Better?

 A holiday to either the Philippines or Malaysia is going to be an unforgettable experience with great food, scenery and culture.
 But both countries provide different vacations.